Cdmpc/CPSC-525-Final-Project/README.md

 If you see this (Secrets directory will be created):
 ```
 LOG::port : 7000
-LOG::file Secrets created
 ```
-The server is connected and ready to go.
-Secrets is a sub-directory in Server directory.
+The server is waiting for client connections.
+You can now use the client to interact with it.

 ## (OPTIONAL) 4.
 Normal Client Interaction (Ex: Port 7000)
 Open another terminal and enter the following commands.